flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/data.md

 List of all FMGC computed positions using various methods.
 The positions of the different methods should be nearly identical.

 - FMGC 1 (1L)
-    - This line shows the latitude and longitude, as calculated by the FMGC 1, and the navigation method used by the FMGC for that calculation (Example: “3 IRS/DME/DME”).
+    - FMGC 1 calculated latitude and longitude, and the methods used by the FMGC for the calculation (Example: “3 IRS/DME/DME”).
 - FMGC 2 (2L)
-    - This line shows the latitude and longitude, as calculated by the FMGC 2, and the navigation method used.
+    - FMGC 2 calculated latitude and longitude, and the methods used by the FMGC for the calculation.
 - RADIO or GPS or GPIRS (3L)
-    - This line shows the latitude and longitude, calculated by the onside FMGC from selected radio NAVAIDs (Example: DME/DME, VOR/DME, or LOC) or from GPS or GPIRS.
+    - Onside FMGC calculated latitude and longitude, calculated from selected radio NAVAIDs (Example: DME/DME, VOR/DME, or LOC) or from GPS or GPIRS.
 - MIX IRS (4L)
-    - This line shows the latitude and longitude of the weighted mean inertial reference system (IRS) calculated by the onside FMGC from the available IRSs.
+    - Onside FMGC calculated latitude and longitude, of the weighted mean inertial reference system (IRS) calculated from the available IRSs.
 - IRS 1,2,3 (5L)
-    - This line shows the deviation in nautical miles of each IRS position from the onside FMGC position.
-It also displays the IRS mode, which can be INVAL, ALIGN, NAV or ATT.
+    - Deviation in nautical miles of each IRS position from the onside FMGC position.
+    - Displays the IRS mode, which can be INVAL, ALIGN, NAV or ATT.

         !!! note ""
-          INVAL is displayed when an ADIRS has failed, or the IRS position is not refreshed.
+            Displayed INVAL when an ADIRS has failed, or the IRS position is not refreshed.

 - FREEZE/UNFREEZE (6L)
-    - The pilot presses this key to freeze (or unfreeze) all the data displayed on the page.
-When the data is frozen, the title of the page specifies the time at which it was frozen.
+    - To freeze (or unfreeze) all the data displayed on the page.
+    - When frozen, the title of the page specifies the time at which it was frozen.

 - SEL NAVAIDS (6R)
-    - The pilot presses this key to access the selected NAVAIDs page.
+    - Access to selected NAVAIDs page.

 ### IRS MONITOR